-The girl child for example in Maasai, Boran, Pokot and Samburu communities who are pastoralists is later targeted by the surviving clan members to restock the lost animals in case of cattle rustling through early/forced marriages

-Through set system, the organization rescues the girls and prosecutes the perpetrators.
-The survivor is put under institutional care where all basic needs are catered for by their families OR are rescued from early marriage, FGM or Beading.
-In such case, the child is urgently rescued and removed from the threatening environment, taken to an institution while the social worker and the prophonal lawyers together with police carries out investigations for arrest and prosecution in children's court.
+The girl child for example in Maasai, Boran, Pokot and Samburu communities who are pastoralists is later targeted by the surviving clan members to restock the lost animals in case of cattle rustling through early/forced marriages environment, taken to an institution while the social worker and the prophonal lawyers together with police carries out investigations for arrest and prosecution in children's court.
 Once the problem is saved, Counseling is done, reunion with the family facilitated with continued support and monitoring full family rehabilitation and reintegration.
-In FGM and early marriage, we work closely with police and our trained community paralegals to arrest both the suitor and the girls parents or and the circumciser and through our members of the board who are lawyers, propbonal services is given to prosecute them in law courts.
+In FGM and early marriage, we work closely with police and our trained community paralegals to arrest both the suitor and the girls parents or and the circumciser and through our members of the board who are lawyers, prophonal services is given to prosecute them in law courts.
 Since inception, OMDC is recognized for effective rapid response for children in need of urgent rescue, shelter, health and other services.
 OMDC runs a rapid response and rescue of children to rescue children immediately cases of abuse or exposure to detrimental risk are reported.
 This is done by placing them in the organization's Safe Space at Laikipia North Sub county, Doldol town.